-- Wash appliques and decals with plain soap and water or any retail car wash soap.
-Always rinse thoroughly. - High pressure water spray may loosen or damage appliques and decals. - Test any cleaning solution on a small section of appliques or decal before using. - Never use aromatic solvents such as acetone, MEK, toluene, xylene, lacquer thinner, etc., on appliques or decals.
-Any solvent including alcohol may soften or smear colors.

-Fuel or antifreeze spilled on appliques or decals should be rinsed off immediately with water.
+- Wash graphics with plain soap and water or any car wash detergent.
+Rinse thoroughly. - High pressure water spray may loosen or damage graphics.
+Keep spray nozzle at least 1 1/2 feet from the edge of the graphics. - Test any cleaning solution on a small section of graphic before using. - Never use aromatic solvents such as acetone, M.E.K., toulene, paint thinner or lacquer thinner on graphics.
+Solvents may soften the vinyl and smear colors. - Gasoline or other fuels spilled on graphics should be rinsed off immediately with water. - Do not apply paint or clearcoat over the graphics.